marcveens/lastfm-analyzer/README.md

     - ~~Inserting data using NodeJS and bulk insert all data at once (took 1:33.71 for 389.937 rows (artist db))~~
     - Inserting data using NodeJS and bulk insert per 1000 (took 0:36.54 for 389.937 rows (artist db))
 - Ran into MsSql 10GB DB limit.
 Switched to MySql

+### Processing times
+#### Inserting 217.400 tracks into Elasticsearch
+- Without memory caching: 786 tracks in 10 seconds
+- With artist and album memory caching: 1134 tracks in 10 seconds
+- With artist, album and track memory caching: 1536 tracks in 10 seconds